 Naturally, the mechanic may find other problems while working on your car, just ask that he or she contact you first before moving forward on any unplanned work.

 After a trip to the mechanic, ask for a copy of all receipts, including both parts and labor.
 Check the cost of parts with an online retailer or the car dealership and make sure the prices are similar.
 If they're not, talk to your mechanic about a possible refund or if they offer price-matching on certain repairs.
-You can also tell the mechanic you want to keep any old parts they replace to prevent dishonesty.
+You can also tell the mechanic you want to keep any old parts they replaced to prevent dishonesty.